khaors/geocompr/main.md

 ## Raster extraction

-Raster extraction is a process of pulling out values from rasters based on the locations of vector data.
+Raster extraction is a process of pulling out values from rasters based on the locations from vector data.
 It behaves differently depending on the type of secondary data (points, lines or polygons) and selected arguments.
 We will present some of the most often use cases below using the `raster::extract()` function.
 <!-- faster alternative to raster::extract??: tabularaster, stars? -->
-The reverse process of transferring vector data into rasters is usually done by rasterization (see section \@ref(rasterization)).
+The reverse process of transferring vector data values into rasters is usually done by rasterization (see section \@ref(rasterization)).

 The simplest example of raster extraction is when values of raster cells are extracted based on points coordinates.
 The `zion_points` dataset consists of 30 points located in the Zion National Park (Figure \@ref(fig:pointextr)).
-We can think about them as places where soils properties were measured and we want to know what is the elevation of each point.
+They could represent places where soils properties were measured and we want to know what is the elevation of each point.
-In this case, we just need to add a new column (`elevation`) to the point dataset, which would store values extracted from the `srtm` object:
+In this case, we just need to add a new column (`elevation`) to the point dataset that would store values extracted from the `srtm` object:

 ```r
 zion_points$elevation = raster::extract(srtm, zion_points)
 ```

-It is also possible to provide the radius of a buffer (in meters) around each point in the `extract()` function.
+In extraction by points it is also possible to provide the radius of a buffer (in meters) around each point (the `buffer` argument).
 This allows for similar operations to the extraction by polygon (see examples below).

 <div class="figure" style="text-align: center">